Peter Hall (RNZAF officer)

 Peter Francis Locker Hall, DFC1 (16 May 1922 – 22 May 2010) was a New Zealand flying ace of the Royal New Zealand Air Force (RNZAF) during the Second World War.
-He is credited with the confirmed destruction of eight enemy aircraft and one more probably destroyed.
+He is credited with the confirmed destruction of eight German aircraft and one more probably destroyed.

-Born in Opotiki, Hall joined the RNZAF in 1941.
+Born in Ōpōtiki, Hall joined the RNZAF in 1941.
 After completing flight training he went to the United Kingdom to serve with the Royal Air Force, initially with 140 Squadron.
-He was later posted to 488 (New Zealand) Squadron, shooting down several enemy aircraft over England and France, for which he was awarded the Distinguished Flying Cross and bar.
+He was later posted to 488 (New Zealand) Squadron, shooting down several German aircraft over England and France, for which he was awarded the Distinguished Flying Cross and Bar.
 He was repatriated to New Zealand in early 1945.
 He later worked in the aviation industry in England before starting a furniture business.
 Hall died in 2010, aged 88.

 Early life

-Born in Opotiki, New Zealand, on 16 May 1922, Peter Francis Locker Hall was the son of a clergy man.
+Born in Ōpōtiki, New Zealand, on 16 May 1922, Peter Francis Locker Hall was the son of a clergyman.
 He became interested in flying in 1928 when his father bought him an aeroplane ride with Australian aviation pioneer Charles Kingsford Smith.
 After completing his education, he worked as a school teacher.

 Second World War

 Hall enlisted in the Royal New Zealand Air Force (RNZAF) in July 1941 and after flying training was sent to England to serve with the Royal Air Force (RAF).
-He was posted to 140 Squadron, which operated photo-reconnaissance Supermarine Spitfires and flew a number of sorties.
+He was posted to No. 140 Squadron, which had formed at Benson and operated photo-reconnaissance Supermarine Spitfires, and flew a number of sorties over occupied Europe.